tinyplex/tinybase/site/guides/10_releases.md

 ResultTableInHtmlTable component and the interactive ResultSortedTableInHtmlTable component.

-The EditableCellView component and EditableValue component are interactive input controls for updating Cell and Value content respectively.
+The EditableCellView component and EditableValueView component are interactive input controls for updating Cell and Value content respectively.

 Also in this release, the getResultTableCellIds method and